dmsul/site-source/content/pages/tutorial_workflow_3python.rst

     ~ Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

-Writing code clearly is important, especialy when you're working with a team.
+Writing easy-to-read code is important, especialy when you're working with a team.
-Code that's easy to read improves everyone's productivity, even when the "other" person reading the code is you two months from now after you've forgotten everything you wrote.
+Code that's easy to read improves everyone's productivity, even when the "other" person reading the code is Future You in two months, because Future You may rememeber very little everything the code you're writing today.

 No copying and pasting